-Cary Kelly is a baby boomer who has reached that stage of life when she can become an entrepreneur, have her own business, and live out a long-time dream.
+Cary Kelly is a baby boomer who lives in the Washington, DC, area, who has reached that stage of life when she can become an entrepreneur, have her own business, and live out a long-time dream.

 So after a career of working with a professional association followed by a second career in the hospitality industry, Cary consulted with her husband and their financial planner to develop a business model that allowed her to be a business entrepreneur and have a good income.